macar-x/EMM-MoneyBox/flutter_app/README.md

 ## API Integration

-The app connects to the EMM-MoneyBox backend API.
+The app connects to the Cashlens backend API.
 See [backend README](../backend/README.md) for API documentation.

 ## License